krzychu598/WarehouseSimulation/README.md

 The Warehouse class is a subclass of StorageSpace and represents the core concept of the warehouse in the project.
 It contains instances of the Area class and is responsible for initializing the state of warehouse based on a json file, accepting and sending out deliveries.

 ### Area
-inherits from StorageSpace and represents an area within the warehouse.
+Inherits from StorageSpace and represents an area within the warehouse.
 Contains instances of 'Shelving'.
 It handles operations related to storing and retrieving items from boxes on shelves.
 Shelvings have different priorities representing how easy it is to access them.

 ### Shelving
 The Shelving class represents a shelf within an area.
 It inherits from StorageSpace and contains instances of InBox.
 It handles operations related to storing and retrieving items from boxes on shelves.
 Shelvings have different priorities representing how easy it is to access it.